Marcato 8320 Atlas Pasta Maker

 The machine can roll and cut pasta dough to produce traditional fettuccine, lasagna, and Tagliolini

-Includes pasta cutter, hand crank, clamp and complete instructions on how to use the machine in the packaging
+Includes pasta cutter, hand crank, clamp and complete instructions

 - Weight5.42 pounds

 Our second pick is the Imperia Pasta Maker which is heavy duty and durable product built to last through the generations.
 The traditional style will make you feel right at home (even if you have no Italian blood), while the easy-to-use functionality ensures a good time all around.

 It has a wood grip handle and easily lockable adjustments, and the double cutter head allows for a variety of fresh pasta styles to let you experiment.
 Once you’ve mastered these, you can also buy additional attachments to further your knowledge and show off to the whole neighborhood.